 Marketing messages help you to attract your audience, engage and convert them, helping you to drive sales, grow your business, and build long-term relationships with your customers.

-One of your main objectives of a website should be to share your brand and marketing messages with your audience.
+One of the main objectives of a website should be to share your brand and marketing messages with your audience.

 What are the differences between marketing messaging and brand messaging?

-Marketing messages can be product, service, content, or promotion-specific, and as such may vary over time.
+Marketing messages can be product, service, content, or promotion-specific and may vary over time.

 Marketing messages should uphold and encompass the core brand message.